riolubruh/YABDP4Nitro/README.md

 **Note: Because this uses Custom Status, you must be appearing Online, Idle, or Do Not Disturb for this to work!**

+**For per-server fake profile pictures**: you can put the 3y3 code in the per-server pronouns field.
+<br>Please note you may only have one 3y3 code in the pronouns field at a time.

 _________________________________________________________________________________________________________________

 ## Fake Nameplates